His life and influence on education| June 2012

-A frequent misconception today is that the Gifts were designed primarily for use as math manipulatives.
-As Froebel’s insights from his categorization of crystals suggest, they represent in fact much more than that, opening a window to the child’s inner self and leading him to a deepening knowledge of the world and the interrelationships of things.
+A frequent misconception today is that the Gifts were designed primarily for use as maths manipulatives.
+As Froebel’s insights from his categorisation of crystals suggest, they represent in fact much more than that, opening a window to the child’s inner self and leading him to a deepening knowledge of the world and the interrelationships of things.

 The Froebelblick (literally “Froebel view”) near Keilhau.
 Here Friedrich Froebel is said to have coined the term "kindergarten".